kobalab/XiuMai/README.md

 # SYNOPSIS

-If you use XiuNai as CGI:
+If you use XiuMai as CGI:

     use XiuMai;
     $ENV{XIUMA_HOME} = '/path/of/datafiles';